-If you’re unable to format your SD Card and windows is also unable to format your SD Card, you can try this command prompt method to format and clean your SD Card.
+If you’re unable to format your SD Card and windows also unable to format your SD Card, you can try this command prompt method to format and clean your SD Card.
 In this post, you’re going to learn How to Format a Memory Card which cannot be formatted in a Smartphone or by a Windows system.

-Simply Plug-in your SD Card in a Windows PC/Laptop and follow the Steps.
+Simply Plug-in your SD Card into a Windows PC/Laptop and follow the Steps.

-3 Type list disk and Hit Enter key.
-List disk is a command that uses for showing list of the available disks.
-This Command helps you to locate your SD Card.
+List disk is a command that uses for showing a list of the available disks.
+This command helps you to locate your SD Card.

-4 Type Select disk # and hit Enter key.
+Step 4.
+Type Select disk # and hit Enter key

 Locate your SD Card on the list carefully.
 See in the screenshot, There are 2 disks showing in the list, Disk 0 is the Hard Drive containing 465GB of storage and Disk1 is an SD Card of 3.7GB.

-I am going to choose Disk 1 because I am using a 4GB of Memory card, Identify your disk by size then type the disk number.
+I am going to choose Disk 1 because I am using a 4GB of Memory card, Identify your disk by size and type the disk number.

-8 Type format fs=ntfs and hit Enter Key.
-This command will format the drive with NTFS File system.
+This command will format the drive with the NTFS File system.